-This preschool literacy guide includes playful alphabet activities, early phonics practice, language development, fine motor skills, and beginner reading activities for preschoolers and kindergarten learners ages 2β6.
+This preschool literacy and early reading guide helps parents teach alphabet recognition, phonological awareness, letter sounds, phonics, language development, fine motor skills, and beginner reading skills to preschoolers and kindergarten learners ages 2β6 through simple, play-based activities.

 π Start at the beginning and follow the steps in order for the best results.